MicrosoftDocs/customer-voice/cv-docs/distribution-settings.md

     When you turn on this setting, a respondent can submit only one response.
 This setting is disabled when **Only people in my organization can respond** is turned off and **Anonymize responses** is turned on.

-- **Add respondents as Contacts**: Specify whether the respondent should be added as a contact in Microsoft Dataverse.
+- **Save invited participants as Contacts**: Specify whether the respondent should be added as a contact in Microsoft Dataverse.

     By default, this setting is turned on, and each respondent is added as a contact in Dataverse.
 This only works with surveys sent through [email](send-survey-email.md) or [survey invitation](create-survey-invite.md).
 If a contact already exists, it will be updated accordingly.

 ![Respondent settings](media/respondents-settings.png "Respondent settings")

-## Response restrictions
+## Responses

 You can select whether your survey is open for receiving responses, and also specify a time period when to start and stop receiving responses.